Heroldpls/MPAndroidChart/report.md

 ```
 Our four functions (in ```MPAndroidChart/MPChartLib/src/main/java/com/github/mikephil/charting/```):
 **Jannik**: renderer/LegendRenderer.java -> computeLegend()
-Prepares and calculates all the necessary forms, labels, and colors for the legend of a chart.
-High complexity: If -> For -> If -> For -> If -> ?
 **Zyad**: listener/BarLineChartTouchListener.java -> onTouch()
 **Harald**: renderer/BarChartRenderer.java -> drawValues()
 **Amanda**: renderer/HorizontalBarChartRenderer.java -> drawValues()